thinkahead/copyrator/README.md

                         CRD Name (or ${RULE_NAME}), default: main-rule
 ```

+### Running the Operator in MicroShift
+We can setup the Operator to use the service token or the certificate from KUBECONFIG
 #### Setting up with serviceaccount and token
 Update the image: docker.io/karve/copyrator:latest in helm/templates/operator.yaml
 ```